5 Benefits of Reducing Plastic Waste

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

+Plastic is everywhere.
 In 2019, humans produced nearly 350 million tons of plastic waste throughout the world — and about half went to the garbage.
 This has truly become a plastic generation, and it’s a shame that most of the plastic isn’t recycled.
+That’s why awareness of the benefits of reducing plastic waste must be publicized.

 Although human plastic consumption has gotten a bit out of hand, plastic was invented for a purpose.
 Its intent is to make life more comfortable, no doubt.
-You can go to the store and grab a bottle of water in a durable container.
-You can use plastic shopping bags to carry your groceries.
+You can go to the store and grab a bottle of water in a durable container, or you can use plastic shopping bags to carry your groceries.
 You can purchase safely-wrapped food products.

 The complexities of plastic make it usable almost anywhere, but that’s where the problem starts.
 Microplastics entered the food you eat and have even been found at the highest peaks and deepest depths.